DomenicoDicosimo/David-McElwee-Eleventy/src/blog/blog-template.md

 house helping my father many years ago.
 The fabrication is the transformation of the glass into a yellow crystal ball and its subsequent importance to the story.

-The picture below is that glass chunk I still retain.
+The picture above is that glass chunk I still retain.
 Please join the merriment.
 Submit your comments using the contact button on my website to play “Facts or Fabrication!”
 But I jump ahead.